roddar92/russian_soundex/README.md

 # Soundex for Russian
 Russian, English and Finnish Phonetic algorithm based on Soundex.

-Package has both implemented phoneme transformation into letter-number sequence and similarity engine for comparison of Soundex sequences (based on Levenstein distance).
+Package has both implemented phoneme transformation into letter-number sequence and distance engine for comparison of Soundex sequences (based on Levenstein distance).

 ### Quick start
 1. Install this package via ```pip```